-- Highest guide-to-guest ratios in the industry.
+- Best Guides and highest guide-to-guest ratios in the industry.
 With 2-3 guides for every tour (6-13 guests max).
 The vast majority of our guides are Mexican citizens.
 Many are marine biologists, zoologists, geologists, etc with degrees from Mexican universities.
 Others grew up in fishing families and have a non-academic expertise that is inspiring.
-All are certified to the same high standards of sea kayak guiding including either BCU or ACA certification.
+All are certified to high standards of sea kayak guiding including either BCU or ACA certification.
 All have Wilderness First Aid or Wilderness First Responder.
 And finally, all are bilingual, professional and fun to be with!

 - We leave only footprints.
 The Islands of Loreto Bay and Espiritu Santo are protected as a National Marine Park and UNESCO World Heritage Site.
-We proudly adhere to “leave no trace” camping ethics when kayaking in Baja, and offset our carbon impact.
+We proudly adhere to “leave no trace” camping ethics when kayaking in Baja, and support a number of local marine conservation organizations.

 - Green doesn’t mean lean!
 Kayak Baja’s waters and camp in style with top of the line equipment, full catering with gourmet meals freshly prepared from scratch, and optional motorboat support.